2. (Option A) Bulk Import Placements

 Step 1: Create an Import File

-Prior to importing a Placement, we recommend that you gather all necessary data in a file outside of Chalk & Wire (Excel or CSV).
+Prior to importing a Placement, we recommend that you gather all necessary data in a file outside of Anthology Portfolio (Excel or CSV).

 Are You Using an Excel Spreadsheet to Compile your Placements?

 Ensure that your spreadsheet cells are formatted as text.
 If they are not, certain values (dates, NCES IDs, zip codes, etc.) will be altered and made invalid for our importer.